jasonfleet/basic-bb/README.md

-# Assessment
+# Basic BB

-This was an assessment for a job application.
-The aim was to use a basic PHP back end.
+The aim was to create a basic PHP back end - no frameworks.

 ## Files
 ```